curlyphries/AI-DJ/README.md

    cd ai-dj
    ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it (this keeps dependencies isolated):
    ```bash
    # On Windows
    python -m venv venv